 With so many options available, hiring a graphic designer can be daunting.
 Here are eight questions you should ask a potential design partner.
 If you would like to know the ZP Creative answers to these questions, see our contact us for your free 30-minute consultation.
-You can also download a printable version of this list here.
+You can also download a printable reminder of these 8 questions by clicking here.

 1. Can you view the designer’s portfolio?

 A designer’s portfolio will give you a feel their style and the type of work they have the most experience in.

 2. Can the designer walk you through a chosen piece in their portfolio?

 Listen for how the designer addressed a previous client brief in their design solution.
 Some designers get caught up in how attractive the work is and forget that it needs to achieve specific goals for your business.

 3. What do you need to provide?

 Help your designer create what you need by answering their briefing questions thoroughly.
 You may need to provide an existing logo or design files, copy and/or images, depending on the project.
 Doing this as soon as possible will assist your designer in keeping to your agreed timeline.

 4. Who owns the copyright at the end of the project?

 Does the designer retain copyright over the designs while licensing you the right to use them, or do they sign over copyright completely.
 If your designer retains the copyright you may be tied to go on using that designer, and they may charge you a large fee to buy the full rights later.
 It is normal for a designer who is handing over the full copyright, to retain permission to use the design in their portfolio to show future clients and employers.